Gene-Weaver/FieldPrism/README.md

 #### Setup
 - Enable building FieldSheets by setting `create_field_sheet: True`
+   - If the other `create_` fields are set to `True` then you will also create QR codes and the size check
+   - We recommend setting `create_size_check: True` to generate the size check document
 - Name your FieldSheets by setting `new_file_stem: 'my_project_name'`
    - For names, only use alphanumeric characters, underscores, or dashes.
 - Set the FieldSheet size in the `field_sheet_builder` section with `page_size: 'letter'`